Rougarou Fest

 Make the Most of Your Experience

-Get your rougarou costume ready and arrive early to beat the crowds.
-Spend the afternoon shopping and sampling local eats, then grab a front-row spot for the parade.
-Be sure to check out the Haunted House, storytelling tent, and folklife demonstrations—and don’t leave without snapping a selfie with the Rougarou itself.
+Get your Rougarou costume ready and arrive early each day to beat the crowds.
+Spend each afternoon shopping from local artisans and crafters and sampling homemade Cajun foods.
+On Saturday night, grab a front-row spot for the parade.
+Be sure to check out the Haunted House, Rou-Ga-Con, and the Folklife Village cultural demonstrations.
+Don’t leave without snapping a selfie with the Rougarou itself.

 Stay the weekend and explore Houma’s haunted history, swamp tours, and cozy cafés.
 You might just fall in love with the bayou… or at least its monsters.